 Generally, there are three main reasons why homeowners choose to build an extension:

 In most instances building an extension to your property will mean you’ll need to apply to your local authority for planning permission and building regulations.
-Building an extension is a job for professional builders and various factors need to be given careful consideration.
+Building an extension is a job for a professional builder and various factors need to be given careful consideration.
 Take into account things like the size and shape of the extension; how the extension will effect your neighbours; the type of materials to be used; the positioning of windows and doors; and the overall look and appearance of the extension.

 As a general rule, an extension should be in keeping with the original shape, style and appearance of your existing property.
 Extensions should never dominate the existing structure; the perfect extension needs to be designed to harmoniously blend in and not stick out like the proverbial sore thumb.
 Roofs need to be compatible; a pitched roof is likely to clash with a flat roof.
 And materials need to be consistent where possible to match your existing home.